 "What's wrong with me, and being with me?
 Can't you just relax?
 Why do you have to be so serious all the time?" he backed her up against a wall, his face mixed with hurt and anger.

 "You're about to ruin what was left of our friendship, Ronald.
 It's over, you've obviously moved on so just let me be!"

 "Hermione, it was a simple mistake.
 I love you.
-You can't leave me." he tried to explain, his face panic-stricken.
+You can't leave me."

 "Please let go of me!
 Just leave me alone!"
 Hermione cried, wishing her wand wasn't in her back pocket.

 Her heart seemed to jump as he glared at Ron, his lip curling back slightly.
-His blonde hair moved softly in the breeze as his eyes narrowed further, a small and soft growl seeming to come from his throat.

 "Seeing as she's my girlfriend, I think I have a right to talk to her."
 Ron spat.
 Draco raised a pale eyebrow and laughed coldly.

 "I do believe she said that she didn't want to talk to you.
 Now as I said; let her go.
 I don't have any hesitation in jinxing a feral prick who won't respect a woman's requests."
 Draco descended the stairs quickly, pressing his wand to the underside of Ron's chin.